-Bryn Mawr College/Haverford College undergraduates may get started on their M.S.Ed. degree and a Pennsylvania teaching certificate in early elementary, middle level, or secondary education by applying as an undergraduate to “submatriculate” into the University of Pennsylvania, Graduate School of Education’s 10-month, urban-focused Master’s Teacher Education Program.
+Bryn Mawr College/Haverford College undergraduates may get started on their M.S.Ed. degree as well as the Pennsylvania teaching certificate in early elementary (grades PreK-4), middle level (grades 4-8), or secondary (grades 7-12) education by applying as an undergraduate to “submatriculate” into the University of Pennsylvania, Graduate School of Education’s 10-month, Urban Teaching Apprenticeship Program (UTAP).

 When can I apply?

 In your junior year or fall of your senior year.

 - For Spring admission, apply by Dec 1.

 - For Summer admission, apply by May 1.

 - For Fall admission, apply by Aug 1.

 Decision notification from Penn GSE comes in 3 weeks, often sooner.

 The UTAP program is completed over 3 terms: summer, fall and spring, in that order.
 Due to the scaffolded nature of the program, it is often the case that a submatriculant will only be able to take just one course.
 For example, in the spring term, apprentices complete their full time student teaching while taking a field seminar.
 Taking this course is appropriate only after all required methods and other courses have been completed.
 Submatriculants should meet with an advisor early to map out their programs.
 Kate Kinney Grossman, director of the UTAP program, is serving as submatriculation advisor.